Kanomble/celery_blast/README.md

 It is possible to build the necessary images from the Dockerfile of this repository.
 You can change and adapt the dockerfile according to the software tools you need, keep in mind to adapt the `docker-compose.yml` or the `docker-compose-production.yml` files if you want to use local Docker images of this tool.
+The Dockerfile installs Python packages from `requirements.lock.txt` and Conda-managed tools from `environment.yml`; do not use `conda update --all` for runtime rebuilds.
+The application image is currently supported for `linux/amd64` only because several upstream scientific tools are x86_64 Linux artifacts.
+The runtime user is UID/GID `10001:10001`, so bind-mounted `data` and `tmp` directories must be writable by that identity.

 Docker creates seven containers named: `celery_blast_X_1` where `X` is a synonym for `nginx, worker, flower, web, postgres and rabbitmq`.